canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

 ----

 `LXD`_ will be required for creating the OCI image.
-Make sure it is installed an
+Make sure it is installed and initialised:
-initialised:

 .. code-block:: bash